 - Try Negotiation – Landlords are not stereotypically heartless.
 They have feelings, too – but they are business people first and foremost.
 Complaints and sob stories probably will not work, but it might work to offer value in return for a discount.

 For example, if you have a one-time income surge (such as a tax refund), you can offer to pay several months’ rent in advance in exchange for a discount on that rent.
 An excellent payment record enhances your chances.
 Landlords hate to lose dependable renters.
+Late or missing payments can hurt your credit for years to come.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 You can offer to assist on yard work, repainting chores, and minor repairs in exchange for discounts on rent.
 Property maintenance can be expensive, and relieving some of that burden may be attractive to a property owner.
 If you do, be sure the terms are fully understood by both you and your landlord (work quality and expectations as well as discount terms).